yousefomar724/lasen-extension/README.md

 - `GET /api/corrections`: Retrieves correction history
   - Query parameters: `page` (default: 1), `limit` (default: 20)
   - Response: List of past corrections with pagination

+## Acknowledgments

+Special thanks to the Salam Hackathon for making this project possible.
+The hackathon provided the platform, resources, and inspiration needed to create this Arabic language correction tool.
+We're grateful for the opportunity to contribute to improving Arabic digital communication through technology.